jefersondaniel/phulpy/README.rst

    $ phulpy --help
    $ phulpy # Will run the `default` task
    $ phulpy mytask # Will run the `mytask` task
+   $ phulpy --threads 4 mytask1 mytask2  # Will run the tasks simultaneously